Understand your company's position and learn more about the options available

 Landlords have various options to recover debt if you fail to pay your commercial lease, including:

-CRAR legislation can only be used to recover rent payments and associated VAT and interest, rather than service charges and other ancillary payments, and only when the premises are used purely for business with no residential aspect.
+CRAR legislation can only be used to recover rent payments and associated VAT and interest, rather than service charges and other ancillary payments.
+This legislation can only be implemented when the premises are used purely for business with no residential aspect.

-Having provided seven clear days’ notice bailiffs would enter your premises to identify goods for seizure and potential sale at auction – ‘clear’ days do not include Sundays and Bank Holidays.
+Under CRAR, seven clear days’ notice would need to be given before bailiffs can enter your premises to identify goods for seizure and potential sale at auction – ‘clear’ days do not include Sundays and Bank Holidays.

 Need to speak to someone?